 An excellent starting point, my friend.
 The Tegalalang rice terrace is a famous spot located a short drive outside the heart of Ubud.
 They’re famous, in my opinion, because they’re the most stunning rice terraces in the area.
 I’d say that’s because they’re so well maintained, have plenty of great vantage points and are easily photographed, explored and enjoyed by visitors.
-The layers of dense green foliage creates an amazing pattern on the side of the hill, almost like a big, green, layer-cake.
+The layers of dense green foliage create an amazing pattern on the side of the hill, almost like a big, green, layer-cake.

 How the heck do I find them?

 We thought it would be super easy to find them so, on our first proper stay in Ubud, we hopped on a scooter and zipped off in search of them.
 Somehow we stuffed it up totally and ended up taking a wrong turn, not driving far enough and doing a big loop… #TravelFail.
 This time we came prepared!